 - Save any pending work and close all open applications on the machine.

-If upgrading GFI MailEssentials from a previous version, refer to this procedure:
+If upgrading GFI MailEssentials from a previous version, refer to this procedure on Upgrading GFI MailEssentials.

 When upgrading to a new major version, you will need a new license key.
-If upgrading over the same version (for example, SR2 over SR1), license key upgrades are not required.
-How to get a new license key:
+If upgrading over the same version, license key upgrades are not required.
+Refer to this linked article on Obtaining a GFI MailEssentials subscription.

-After reading the above guides, you can download GFI MailEssentials from either of these locations:
+After reading the above guides, you can download the latest GFI MailEssentials release from any of these locations:

 - Make sure that the SMTP or the Microsoft Exchange Transport service is stopped prior to launching the installer.